jharwell/sierra/docs/tutorials/project.rst

 .. code-block:: YAML

    models:

      # The name of the python file under ``project/models`` containing one or
-     more models meeting the requirements of one of the model interfaces:
+     # more models meeting the requirements of one of the model interfaces:
-     :class:`~models.IConcreteIntraExpModel1D`,
+     # :class:`~models.IConcreteIntraExpModel1D`,
-            :class:`~models.IConcreteIntraExpModel2D`,
+     # :class:`~models.IConcreteIntraExpModel2D`,
-                   :class:`~models.IConcreteInterExpModel1D`.
+     # :class:`~models.IConcreteInterExpModel1D`.

      - pyfile: 'my_model1'
      - pyfile: 'my_model2'
+       model2_param1: 17
+       ...
      - ...

+Any other parameters/dictionaries/etc needed by a particular model can be added to the list above and they will be passed through to the model's constructor.

 .. _ln-project-config-intra-graphs-line: